Implementing Celery for Asynchronous Ingestion Tasks

 # celery -A archival.tasks worker -Q io_bound,default -c 8 --pool=gevent

-Deterministic Execution & Canvas Primitives
+Deterministic Execution with Canvas Primitives

 from celery import chain, group, chord